kredati/ludus/project.md

 * Relies on JS internals that will not be available in Ludus.
 * Is a bedrock dependency for other parts of `prelude`.

+`prelude` is itself broken into two stages: unsigned and signed.
+The unsigned portion of `prelude` involves only what we need to get to signing of function arguments.
+The `signed` portion is everything else, and uses `defn` and `sign` (&c.) to sign all its functions.

 [-] Clean up `core.js`
   [x] Rename to `prelude.js`
   [-] Move to `prelude` directory of modules